-Then, Algorithm 3 and Algorithm 4 are compared when we add different number of new objects.
-We randomly choose 691 objects from car decision table to be the base decision table and randomly choose 173, 259, 346, 432, 519, 605, 691 objects in turn from the remaining 1037 objects to be increment.
+Then, Algorithm 3 and Algorithm 4 are compared while adding different number of new objects.
+We randomly chose 691 objects from car decision table to be the base decision table and randomly chose 173, 259, 346, 432, 519, 605, 691 objects in turn from the remaining 1037 objects to be incremented.
 Experimental results can be seen from Fig. (3).

-By Fig. (3), the computational time of two algorithms increases with the increasing of the size of data sets.
-When increment are less than 432, we can see that the computational time of Algorithm 4 is obviously faster than Algorithm 3.
-However, when increment are greater than 432, the gap between computational time of two algorithms narrows gradually.
-This experimental result shows that efficiency of Algorithm 4 decreases with the increasing of the size of incremental data sets.
+In Fig. (3), it can be seen that the computational time of the two algorithms increases with the increasing size of the data sets.
+When increment is less than 432, we can see that the computational time of Algorithm 4 is obviously faster than Algorithm 3.
+However, when increment is greater than 432, the gap between the computational time of the two algorithms narrows gradually.
+This experimental result shows that efficiency of Algorithm 4 decreases with increasing size of the incremental data sets.
 For this reason, time interval of the incremental algorithm for computing positive region should be relatively short in order to reduce the number of new objects and enhance the update efficiency.